-From finding your parked car, to keeping away from liquids and listening to favorite jams while taking photos of your dance movies - these are just a few of the most delightful hidden gems we’ve found in iOS 10!
+From finding your parked car, to keeping away from liquids and listening to your favourite music while taking photos of your dance movies: these are just a few of the most delightful hidden gems we’ve found in iOS 10!
 Read the full list below.

 The new iOS 10 is less than a month away, packed with lots of exciting new features.
-In fact, since the public iOS 10 Beta launch, we’ve seen way too many unofficial reviews causing heated debates around just how much the new version has changed compared to iOS 9.
+In fact, since the public iOS 10 beta launch, we’ve seen way too many unofficial reviews cause heated debates on just how much the new version has changed compared to iOS 9.
 Most of them, however, talk about obvious changes.

 8 hidden iOS 10 features you’ll love